alponkk/Datamart-Design/README.md

 2. **Deploy DAG**:
    - Place `data_mart_etl_dag.py` in the Airflow DAGs folder.
    - Start the Airflow scheduler and webserver.
+   - Don't forget to set the connection strings as variables

 3. **Run ETL**:
    - Trigger the DAG via the Airflow UI or CLI.